sanchari1992/OwlHacksSolo/README.md

 2. Unzip the file phillyLatestCrime.csv.zip to get the csv file phillyCrime.csv in the same folder location as the rest of the repo.

-3. Run the Matlab program main.m on Matlab.
+3. Run the Matlab program PhillyCrime.m on Matlab.

 ## Execution Time of Program